Working capital credit lines get treated as fire extinguishers. They sit on the wall, unused, and get grabbed when something is burning.

 - Equals net benefit of the draw

-If the net benefit is positive, draw.
-If it's negative or unclear, reconsider.
-If you can't calculate the revenue enabled by the draw - if it's covering operating expenses with no specific revenue attached - that's a signal that you may be looking at an emergency draw dressed up as strategy.
-Those still happen.
-But you should be clear-eyed about what you're doing.
+If you can't calculate revenue enabled by the draw, it covers operating expenses with no attached return.
+That signals an emergency draw dressed as strategy.
+Be clear-eyed about what you're doing.

 | Factor | Strategic Use | Emergency Use |